|Major Honours||Olympic Gold Medal (1)|

 Poland unsurprisingly have a longstanding rivalry with Germany, with the political history between the two nations playing a role.

-Polish national newspaper Super Express riled Germans up in 2008 ahead of their European Championship encounter by controversially depicting Poland coach Leo Beenhakker holding the severed heads of Michael Ballack and Joachim Low, then the Germany national team's captain and coach.
+Polish national newspaper Super Express riled Germans up ahead of their European Championship encounter in 2008 by controversially depicting Poland coach Leo Beenhakker holding the severed heads of Michael Ballack and Joachim Low, then the Germany national team's captain and coach respectively.

-Poland's national team has a passionate fanbase, which has inspired football fans across the world.
+Poland's national team has a passionate fanbase, which has inspired soccer fans across the world.

 However, there is an uglier side to this, as hooliganism and organised crime are part of the scene in Poland.
 Their fans were involved in violent clashes with Russian supporters ahead of their Euro 2012 encounter.